Nano Banana Prompts for Landscapes (2026)

 Prompt: "Empty park bench in foreground, autumn tree-lined path, city park with distant skyscrapers, morning mist, urban nature landscape, contemplative mood"

-Golden hour and dramatic skies elevate any landscape — the light itself becomes the subject.
+Golden hour and dramatic skies elevate any landscape.
+In these prompts, the light and sky themselves become the subject rather than just the backdrop.

 Prompt: "Prairie grass blowing in wind in foreground, open prairie at golden hour, dramatic clouds with god rays breaking through, epic landscape photography, warm and hopeful, medium format film look"